homeymusic/mami.codi.R/README.md

 ![](man/figures/README-unnamed-chunk-5-29.png)<!-- -->
 ![](man/figures/README-unnamed-chunk-5-30.png)<!-- -->

+### TODO: run the in-depth tolerance searches again for M3, M6 and P8

 ### Consonance peaks in dissonance troughs

 For the high-resolution dyads centered on M3, M6 and P8, the large-scale